brianglass/anastasis/files/friday_matins.md

 We magnify you, the heavenly tabernacle and holy ark, in which Christ his own house and revealed you as a mercy seat for our salvation.

-You are a safe refuge, wall, protection, harbour and mighty guardian of the race of mortals in lifeÂ’s troubles, all-praised Mother of God.
+You are a safe refuge, wall, protection, harbour and mighty guardian of the race of mortals in life’s troubles, all-praised Mother of God.

 ****